These days more and more people try to find products that are made with sustainable materials.

 But let’s be honest – a little bit of extra time spent on preparing a cup, gathering your thoughts, and not looking at a screen can be quite refreshing.

-At the same time, if more of us, consumers, opt for coffee makers that have no plastic whatsoever, more companies will start producing a variety of sustainable, yet convenient alternatives.
+At the same time, if more of us, consumers, opt for coffee makers that have no plastic whatsoever, more companies will start producing a variety of sustainable, yet convenient plastic-free alternatives.

 Anyway, I hope I managed to help you decide on one of the healthy coffee makers on my list.
 Share in the comments below which one you picked.
 I’d also love to find out whether you have other recommendations.